Supreme Court gives Georgia win in water war with Florida

-Justice Amy Coney Barrett wrote for the court that Florida failed to prove its case.
+Justice Amy Coney Barrett wrote for the court that Florida failed to prove its case, which had been before the court twice in the past three years.

 “Considering the record as a whole, Florida has not shown that it is ‘highly probable’ that Georgia’s alleged overconsumption played more than a trivial role in the collapse of Florida’s oyster fisheries,” Barrett wrote.